bigeasy/turnstile/diary.md

 # Diary

 Thoughts on turnstile.
-First, it ought to be simple, with minimal backoff logic, since we if we really cared about backing off we'd use a real event queue.
+First, it ought to be simple, with minimal back-off logic, since we if we really cared about backing off we'd use a real event queue.

 ```javascript
 var turnstile = new Turnstile.batch(cadence(function (step, values, attept) {